rachelharu/Application-Design-Patterns-Project---Movie-Fight/README.md

 Application Design Patterns Project - Movie Fight

-About: a movie fight app that compares movie stats and shows which is better. a green stat box indicates a win a yellow stat box indicates a loss.
+About: a movie fight app that compares movie stats and shows a winner. a green stat box indicates a win a yellow stat box indicates a loss.

 instructions:
 user types in two movies to be compared. once they search some information about the movies will be displayed.